Hot. Hip. Happening.

 Perfect and serene, this was a wonderful spot to drink my first coffee of the day.

 There are a lot of great little touches that brightened up the white and remind you that you are in Hawaii.
-How many times have you been a hotel room, even a nice one, and you couldn't tell where in the world you were?
+How many times have you been to a hotel room, even a nice one, and you couldn't tell where in the world you were?
 Not here!

-Even the welcome amenities remind you that you are in Hawaii, pineapple, macadamia nut, and ginger cookies, tropical drink, this isn't New York City!
+Even the welcome amenities remind you that you are in Hawaii, pineapple, macadamia nut, ginger cookies, tropical drink, this isn't New York City!